Quick start

 sq

 only uses authenticated certificates.
-That means that certificates can only be designated by a User ID if the binding between this User ID and a certificate is marked as valid.
-This doesn't apply if you select a certificate by fingerprint (or use from a file), as fingerprints are regarded as self-authenticated.
-To mark a binding as authenticated use:
+That means that certificates can only be identified by a User ID if the binding between this User ID and a certificate is marked as valid.
+This doesn't apply if you select a certificate by fingerprint (or provide it directly from a file), as fingerprints are regarded as self-authenticated.
+To mark a binding as authenticated, use:

 $ sq pki link add --cert $FINGERPRINT --userid $USERID

-This only authenticates this specific User ID, other User IDs of the certificate are not effected.
-Use:
+This only authenticates this specific User ID; other User IDs of the certificate are not affected.
+For convenience, you can authenticate all User IDs in a certificate in one go:

 $ sq pki link add --cert $FINGERPRINT --all